adenugbamichael/finance-app/README.md

 - Create database Url for connection
 - Fetch kpis, products and transactions from the backend
 - Sync backend data with UI
+- Deploy backend to render and frontend to vercel